By James A. Martin

 Here's a look at the stress CISOs face, the impact stress can have, and the steps they can take to survive and thrive at work.

 Under Pressure — Without a Clear Career Path

 One problem is that too often, business leaders only give lip service to the need for cybersecurity and resilience, Schreib says.
 "They're just not that interested in it until something bad happens."

 When it does, the CISO likely takes the blame — even if the CISO warned enterprise leaders about the potential for the crisis before it happened and advocated for preventative measures to avoid it, Schreib adds.
-"When cybersecurity breaches are made public, suddenly you've got global eyes on your organization," he says, "and there may be pressure to fire the person, the CISO, who was supposed to protect the organization."
+"When cybersecurity breaches are made public, suddenly you've got global eyes on your organisation," he says, "and there may be pressure to fire the person, the CISO, who was supposed to protect the organisation."

 Given the competition for cybersecurity talent these days, a fired CISO may not have too much trouble getting another job.
 "On the other hand, if they were fired for a breach that made the news, it's a lot harder for them to land on their feet," Schreib says.
 "That alone keeps a lot of CISOs and other security leaders up at night."

 On top of all that, CISOs often lack metrics to demonstrate the great job they're doing, unlike sales or marketing leaders, Schreib adds.
 "If you're doing your job well, nothing bad happens," he explains.
 "That means you don't have much to show to the board or other C-suite executives to show your value, and that can limit your career path."

 Stress-Related Illnesses + Long Work Weeks = High Turnover Rate

 Recent research reveals the toll that these challenges can take on CISOs.